Exabyte-io/Scientific-Projects/DigitalEcosystem/httpot/README.md

-HT screening of TPOT models.
+HT screening of TPOT models to predict the bandgap.
 To reproduce the results:

 1. Execute `setup_jobs.py`.
 This will generate an `httopt_runs` directory.
 2. Copy the `httpot_runs` directory to a cluster running Torque (Slurm also is fine if the submission script is